-Newbies should start with easier, groomed trails on the top of Tromsøya island or in Tromsdalen Valley (trails start by the Tromsø Lodge and Camping, respectively).
-For more advanced skiers kilometres of trails in the mountains on the Mainland and on Kvaløya are waiting to be explored.
+Newbeginners should start with easier, groomed trails on the top of Tromsøya island or in Tromsdalen Valley (trails start by the Tromsø Lodge and Camping, respectively).
+For more advanced skiers, kilometers of trails in the mountains on the Mainland and on Kvaløya are waiting to be explored.
 You can also try your skills and go outside of the prepared trails.
 We recommend that you seek local advice on which destination might suit you best, particularly to ensure you don’t find yourself in avalanche terrain.

 The website http://www.skisporet.no provides current information about all cross country ski trails in Norway, and when they were groomed the last time (in hours and days).
 For Tromso look at http://www.skisporet.no/troms/tromso

-You can rent skis locally and get great tips for your adventure on the spot.
-Usually you are within short walk distance of the closest trails (between 5 and 30 minutes depending on your location) and once you know all the trails in your area you can reach several new destinations with local buses.
+You can rent skis at Tromsø Outdoor and get great tips for your adventure.
+Usually you are within short walking distance of the closest trails (between 5 and 30 minutes depending on your location) and once you know all the trails in your area you can reach several new destinations with local buses.

 The best time for cross country skiing is usually from the middle of January to the middle of April when the snow is good, days are starting to get longer and the northern lights keep us company during night ski runs.
 Skiing can be possible at any time with favourable ski conditions - typically from the beginning of November until beginning/mid-May).
-Do not worry it is the time of the polar night - trails have electric lights turn on until midnight, and being lucky presence of auroras can make your evening session unforgettable experience.
+Do not worry about skiing during the polar nights - trails have electric (street) lights turned on until midnight, and if you are lucky the presence of auroras can make your evening session an unforgettable experience.

-To be well prepared to ski, bring some wind and waterproof clothes in layers – it is easy to get really warm when you ski - a small backpack, water, some snacks or light food, good gloves or mittens, a hat and fatty cream to protect your face from the cold and wind.
+Remember to be well prepared to ski.
+Bring some wind and waterproof clothes in layers – it is easy to get really warm when you ski - a small backpack, water, some snacks or light food, good gloves or mittens, a hat and fatty cream to protect your face from the cold and wind.
 If you come in February or later, when the sun is back, sunglasses and sunscreen are also a must.
-It is also worth checking the weather forecast; the best conditions for skiing are right after a snowfall when the trails are freshly groomed.
+It is also worth checking the weather forecast.
+The best conditions for skiing are right after a snowfall when the trails are freshly groomed.

 If you feel that skiing is too much for you, you may want to first start with snowshoeing.
 This activity does not need require any special skills and is perfect for everybody who would like to experience snow for the first time or does not feel like skiing yet.